 Subrogation applies to situations where the Participant is injured, and another person or entity is or may be responsible, liable, or contractually obligated, for whatever reason, for the payment of certain damages or claims arising from or related in any way to the Participant's injury (the "Injury").
-These damages or claims arising from the injury, irrespective of the way they are categorized, may include, without limitation, medical expenses, pain and suffering, loss of consortium, and/or wrongful death.
+These damages or claims arising from the Injury, irrespective of the manner in which they are categorized, may include, without limitation, medical expenses, pain and suffering, loss of consortium, and/or wrongful death.
 The Plan has a right of subrogation irrespective of whether the damages or claims are paid or payable to the Participant, the Participant's estate, the Participant's survivors, or the Participant's attorney(s).
-Payments made by the Plan for which it claims a right of subrogation are referred to as subrogated payments.
+Any and all claims made by the Plan for which it claims a right of subrogation are referred to as Subrogated Payments.

 The subrogation provision provides the Plan with a right of recovery for certain payments made by the Plan, irrespective of fault, or negligence wrongdoing.
-Payments made by the Plan relating in any way to the injury may be recovered directly from the other person or from any judgment, verdict or settlement obtained by the participant in relation to the injury.
+Any and all payments made by the Plan relating in any way to the Injury may be recovered directly from the other person or from any judgment, verdict or settlement obtained by the participant in relation to the injury.
+Refer to the separate Health and Welfare Benefits Wrap Plan document for more information regarding third party liability and subrogation.

-The Participant must cooperate fully, always, and provide information needed or requested by the Plan to recover payments, execute any papers necessary for such recovery, and do whatever is necessary or requested to secure and protect the subrogation rights of the Plan.
+The Participant must cooperate fully, at all times, and provide information needed or requested by the Plan to recover payments, execute any papers necessary for such recovery, and do whatever is necessary or requested in order to secure and protect the Subrogation rights of the Plan.
 The Participant's required cooperation includes, but is not limited to, the following actions, which must be performed immediately, upon request by the Plan:

-- Executing an acknowledgment form or other document acknowledging and agreeing to protect the Plan's right of subrogation. - Cooperating and participating in the Plan's recovery efforts, including but not limited to participating in litigation commenced or pursued by the Plan or its Board; and - Filing a claim or demand with another insurance company, including but not limited to the Participant's own first party insurance policy or another person's or entity's insurance policy.
+- Executing an acknowledgment form or other document acknowledging and agreeing to protect the Plan's right of Subrogation. - Cooperating and participating in the Plan's recovery efforts, including but not limited to participating in litigation commenced or pursued by the Plan or its Board; and - Filing a claim or demand with another insurance company, including but not limited to the Participant's own first party insurance policy or another person's or entity's insurance policy.

-Refer to the separate Health and Welfare Benefits Wrap Plan document available at www.pebp.state.nv.us for more information regarding third-party liability and subrogation.
+Refer to the separate Health and Welfare Benefits Wrap Plan document available at www.pebp.state.nv.us for more information regarding third party liability and subrogation.